-The diversity of the population in our region is growing4 and, as a result, our services need to grow and adapt accordingly to ensure the particular service needs of our diverse population groups are responded to in a collaborative and respectful way.
-Many of these diverse population groups are at higher risk of poor mental health, have lower levels of health literacy or experience greater disadvantage, such as discrimination, racism and stigma when seeking access health services57.
-It should be noted that diversity includes LGBTIQA+ populations, cultural and linguistic diversity and diversity in age and socio-economic status.
-Mental Health services working specifically with the LGBTIQA+ community are limited in NBM region17858.
-The Breaking Barriers Bringing Understanding (3BU) project (Syeda 2016) studied the mental health perspectives of CALD communities in the NBM region and reported a significant presence of mental health issues in the participant CALD Communities59.
+The diversity of the population in our region is growing and, as a result, our services need to grow and adapt accordingly to ensure the particular service needs of our diverse population groups are responded to in a collaborative and respectful way.
+Many of these diverse population groups are at higher risk of poor mental health, have lower levels of health literacy or experience greater disadvantage, such as discrimination, racism and stigma when seeking to access health services.
+It should be noted that diversity includes LGBTQI populations, cultural and linguistic diversity and diversity in age and socio-economic status.

-- 7.6.1 Develop or redesign mental health services to ensure they are culturally safe and responsive, including but not limited to, assisting health practitioners to overcome language and cultural barriers when caring for patients from culturally and linguistically diverse (CALD) backgrounds. - 7.6.2 Ensure a CALD-specific service assessment is made for CALD clients at the initial intake or Referral as a part of standard practice.
+- 7.6.1 Develop or redesign mental health services to ensure they are culturally safe and responsive, including but not limited to, assisting health practitioners to overcome language and cultural barriers when caring for patients from culturally and linguistically diverse (CALD) backgrounds. - 7.6.2 Ensure a CALD-specific service assessment is made for CALD clients at the initial intake or referral as a part of standard practice.

 7.6.3 Address social isolation among older people.

-This may include through expansion of the

-delivery of the Social Connectedness of Older Australians project (Compassionate Communities model) to all LGAs in the NBM region in partnership with GPs, practice nurses, local councils and other relevant bodies.
+This may include through expansion of the delivery of the Social Connectedness of Older Australians project (Compassionate Communities model) to all LGAs in the NBM region in partnership with GPs, practice nurses, local councils and other relevant bodies.